johnk1917/riverrice/README.md

 This is my rice for river, a tiling wayland compositor.
 In able to have it working properly, you'll need the following packages:

-'swaylock-effects'
+swaylock-effects

-'wlr-randr'
+wlr-randr

-'wl-roots'
+wl-roots

-'JetBrains Mono Font'
+JetBrains Mono Font

-'Iosevka Nerd Font'
+Iosevka Nerd Font

-'fontawesome'
+fontawesome

 The rest of my configuration files, for example the swaylock rice, foot terminal rice, etc.. can be found in my sway rice repository: https://github.com/johnk1917/johndotfiles